-UAE, a federation of seven Emirates, is a federal, independent, and sovereign state under the Constitution of the United Arab Emirates that came into effect in December 1971.
+UAE, A federation of seven Emirates, is a federal, independent, and sovereign state.
+It is under the Constitution of the United Arab Emirates that came into effect in December 1971.
 The seven Emirates include Dubai, Abu Dhabi, Sharjah, Ajman, Ras-Al-Khaimah, Fujairah, Umm al-Qaiwain.
-Around 85% of the residents of the country are foreigners and around 95% of the people working in private sector companies are non-locals.
+Around 85% of the residents of the country are foreigners and around 95% of the people are ex-pats.

-In the World Bank’s Doing Business Report of 2020, UAE ranks at the 16th position and among the Arab countries, at the first position.
+In the World Bank’s Doing Business Report of 2020, UAE ranks at 16th position and among the Arab countries, at the first position.
 This is primarily because of the business setup services in Dubai and successful business regulatory reforms to make the operations of businesses easier and better.
 If we track the major contributors to UAE’s popularity in the Ease of Doing Business survey, it is because of the factors such as reduced fees of business incorporation, measures for minority investor protections, drop in the time for import and export due to digitalization, and adoption of a risk-based approach for construction permits and inspections.

 The best part about UAE is the diverse and dynamic workforce and people living in the country.
 UAE provides the right mix of different cultures and business practices because of the rising number of immigrants in it.
 There are fewer administrative restrictions in the country as compared to many other Western nations.

-The UAE locals mainly believe in brands, as buying branded items is considered a status symbol socially.
+The UAE locals mainly believe in brands.
+They believe buying branded items is a status symbol socially.
 Therefore, business setup in UAE becomes difficult for start-ups and small businesses.
-Even if new ideas, new products, new technologies, and new processes are introduced, it becomes difficult to get a good number of customers, since brands are still a priority among the people living in UAE.
+Even if you introduce new ideas, new products, new technologies, and new processes, it becomes difficult to get a good number of customers, since brands are still a priority among the people living in UAE.

 There is a higher prevalence of family-based businesses in UAE.
-In addition, they pay a lot of importance to business relationships, and therefore, plenty of effort is required for building business associations.
-The major factor that differentiates UAE from other Middle Eastern countries is that they are not dependent on oil and gas reserves only for their revenues, but tourism and financial industry, and allied fields are great contributors to the economy.
+In addition, they pay a lot of importance to business relationships.
+Therefore, you need plenty of effort for building business associations.
+The major factor that differentiates UAE from other Middle Eastern countries is that they are not dependent on oil and gas reserves only for their revenues.
+Tourism and financial industry, and allied fields are great contributors to the economy.

 UAE is quite different from Saudi Arabia in terms of political nature, economic scenario, and many other factors.
 The key factors that differ in the business environment in UAE and Saudi Arabia work in the all the company formation areas such as LLC Company formation in Dubai, and Mainland company formation in Dubai.
 Following are the key factors: